Lydia Anderson she/her MACP, RCC

 Professional background

-I bring over twenty years of experience in public service and not-for-profit settings, supporting individuals and communities within complex systems.
-I earned my Master’s in Counselling Psychology from Trinity Western University and completed my Bachelor’s in Psychology at the University of British Columbia.
+I earned my Master’s degree in Counselling Psychology from Trinity Western University and completed my Bachelor’s degree in Psychology at the University of British Columbia.